The Best Referral Guide You'll Ever Read

 What is a referral program?

-The referral program can be single- or double-sided, depending on whether you reward only the referrers (advocates) or the referred friends as well (as a welcome incentive, to encourage them to place an order with you).
-The single-sided referral program is cheaper to implement than a double-sided one but it may have a lower acquisition (success) rate.
-If you are wondering whether to launch a single- or double-sided referral program, read our article on double-sided referral programs.
+Referral programs can be either single or double-sided, depending on whether you reward only the referrers (advocates) or the referred friends as well (as a welcome incentive, to encourage them to place an order with you).
+The single-sided referral program can be cheaper to implement than a double-sided one but it may have a lower acquisition (success) rate.
+If you are wondering whether to launch a single- or double-sided referral program, read our post on double-sided referral programs.
+The implementation cost depends more on the reward type and value rather than the program type.
+For instance, instead of offering a $30 gift card to a referring party, you can offer two $15 gift cards to both the advocates and the referred friends.

-- Direct referrals – which happen naturally as customers are happy with your product and brand and spread the word by themselves.
+- Direct referrals – occur naturally as customers are happy with your product and spread the word by themselves, with no incentive offered.

 - Incentivized referrals – which are the referrals a brand is paying for in a form of incentives, helping to motivate happy customers to spread the word about the company or its products.